feklee/vncdesk/README.rst

     name = myxfig
     title = xfig in vncdesk
     class = FigInVncdesk
+    scale_factor = 2

   The ``window`` section may be omitted.

+  Consider that GDK 3 will also scale the VNC viewer via the environment variable ``GDK_SCALE``.
+You may want to disable GDK scaling in case you run into display errors.

 * ``startup``: Startup script.
 Environment variables provided: